The LMLPA works with Alabama Water Watch to actively monitor Logan Martin Lake and keep a close record of lake conditions.

 Where we test:

-Interested in becoming a water tester?
+Interested in becoming a water monitor?
 Click here for info on certification workshops.

 What we measure